irwtdvoys/aoc-2024/readme.md

 ##### Day 09

 Struggled with part 2 today.
 Tried a Doubly linked List which worked on the test data but was very slow.
 Changed tactic to a list of files and spaces.
 It works but still takes almost a minute...

+##### Day 10

+Recursive Depth First Search.
+Returned a list of end points reached with each path.
+Counted unique for part 1 and all of them for part 2.